KillarneyHeightsHS/Raspberry-Pi-Pico-BaseCode/docs/webserver/index.md

 !!!
 Question
     - What other features could be added to this webserver?
     - How could you use this to display a dashboard of sensor data?
+    - How could you add authentication to this webserver?
+    - Try and adapt the webserver code to work with one of the sensors or displays in your kit.